What is OSPA

 After returning form the Eurobike in September 2016 to find my new bike for 2017, I was frustrated.

 Most bike companies offer similar standard bikes in countless variations to choose of but none of them really cached me.
-Most bikes have no real USP nor UAP and most impotently no bike inspired me, so returned home empty-handed.
+Most bikes have no real USP nor UAP and most impotently no bike inspired me, so returned home empty-handed and frustrated.

 Not quite, I found a few components, that fit my expectations.
-We this in mind I started an interesting journey that will lead me to my new bike for 2017.
-The path is not nice nor straight and there are some steep uphill's and bumpy parts, but that's exactly my preferred terrain.
+We this in mind I started an interesting journey that lead me to my new bike the OSPA.
+The path leading to my versatile multi purpose bike was not always nice nor straight and there were some steep uphill's and realy bumpy bits, but that's my preferred terrain anyway.

-Custom build is the only option to get the bike that fulfills my vision for 2017.
+Custom build - the only option to fullfill my vision.

-After a couple weeks of brainstorming and conception I finally defined to run an experiment in 2017.
+After some more research, a couple of brainstorming sessions and design concepts I finally decided to take the bull by its horns and build this, by that time visionary bike and to run an unmatched experiment in 2017.

 The OSPA project was born.
-OSPA is a nearly indestructible multipurpose-performance bike that requires only One Service Per Annum (1x yearly).
+OSPA the nearly indestructible multipurpose-performance bike that requires only One Service Per Annum (1x yearly).

 The Rinse & Ride Mission